 We have prepared the accompanying condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-The accompanying condensed consolidated balance sheets as of September 30, 2017 and December 31, 2016, the condensed consolidated statements of operations for the three and nine months ended September 30, 2017 and 2016, the condensed consolidated statements of comprehensive loss for the three and nine months ended September 30, 2017 and 2016, the condensed consolidated statement of redeemable convertible preferred stock and stockholders' deficit for the nine months ended September 30, 2017 and the condensed consolidated statements of cash flows for the nine months ended September 30, 2017 and 2016 are unaudited and should be read in conjunction with the annual consolidated financial statements as of and for the year ended December 31, 2016 and related notes thereto contained in our registration statement on Form S-1 filed with the Securities and Exchange Commission ("SEC") on October 12, 2017.
+The accompanying condensed consolidated balance sheets as of March 31, 2018 and December 31, 2017, the condensed consolidated statements of operations for the three months ended March 31, 2018 and 2017, the condensed consolidated statements of comprehensive loss for the three months ended March 31, 2018 and 2017, the condensed consolidated statement of stockholders' equity for the three months ended March 31, 2018 and the condensed consolidated statements of cash flows for the three months ended March 31, 2018 and 2017 are unaudited and should be read in conjunction with the annual consolidated financial statements as of and for the year ended December 31, 2017 and related notes thereto contained in our Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 15, 2018.
 The financial data and other financial information disclosed in the notes to the accompanying condensed consolidated financial statements are also unaudited.
 As such, certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to applicable rules and regulations thereunder.

-The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements as of and for the year ended December 31, 2016 and, in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair presentation of the financial statements for the interim periods.
-The results of operations for the three and nine months ended September 30, 2017 are not necessarily indicative of the results to be expected for the full fiscal year or for any other period.
+The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements as of and for the year ended December 31, 2017 and, in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair presentation of the financial statements for the interim periods.
+The results of operations for the three months ended March 31, 2018 are not necessarily indicative of the results to be expected for the full fiscal year or for any other period.

 The accompanying condensed consolidated financial statements have been prepared assuming our Company will continue as a going concern.
-We have experienced recurring losses from operations since our inception and had an accumulated deficit of \$82,221 and \$78,134 as of September 30, 2017 and December 31, 2016, respectively.
-Our note payable and revolving credit facility with Squadron was due to mature and our redeemable convertible preferred stock was due to become redeemable in May 2017.
-Accordingly, in April 2017, we entered into an amended loan agreement with Squadron providing an additional \$16,000 of availability and extending the maturity date of the note payable, revolving credit facility and redeemable convertible preferred stock to May 31, 2019 with an automatic one year extension to May 31, 2020 if we meet certain revenue goals.
+We have experienced recurring losses from operations since our inception and had an accumulated deficit of \$108,066 and \$103,066 as of March 31, 2018 and December 31, 2017, respectively.
+Effective December 31, 2017, we entered into an amended loan agreement with Squadron to consolidate a majority of our term note into a \$20,000 term loan, reestablished a \$15,000 revolving credit facility, reduced the interest rate and extended the loan period through January 31, 2023.
 Management continues to monitor cash flows and liquidity on a regular basis.
-During the year ended December 31, 2016, we borrowed \$4,500 under our revolving credit facility, and an additional \$10,139 in the first nine months of 2017.
-We believe that our cash balance at September 30, 2017, expected cash flows from operations for the next twelve months subsequent to the issuance of the condensed consolidated financial statements and the availability under our loan agreement are sufficient to enable us to maintain current and essential planned operations for the next twelve months subsequent to the issuance of the condensed consolidated financial statements and the availability our initial public offering (the "IPO") providing us with net proceeds of \$53,182 and on November 8, 2017 we signed a non-binding letter of intent to modify our current debt agreement with Squadron.
-The letter of intent consolidates a majority of the term note into a \$20,000 term loan, reestablishes a \$15,000 revolver, reduces the interest rate and extends the loan period through January 31, 2023.
+We believe that our cash balance at March 31, 2018, expected cash flows from operations for the next twelve months subsequent to the issuance of the condensed consolidated financial statements and the availability under the revolving credit facility are sufficient to enable us to maintain current and essential planned operations for the next twelve months subsequent to the issuance of the condensed consolidated financial statements.
+Our ability to fund planned operations beyond that date may be substantially dependent upon our ability to obtain sufficient funding at acceptable terms.